 Ein með öllu – 1st weekend in August

 The “ein með öllu” name reference comes from having a hot dog with all toppings.
 But in Akureyri, the toppings are of a lot greater source than in Reykjavík, including french fries, potato salad and more.
 The young and the old will join for open-air concerts every night, , yoga classes and a race up the church steps (about 110 steps), the participants in are made to wear colorful dresses, the funnier the better!

 The Color Run – June

-This is a short run known worldwide where the runners get splashed with colorful powder as they are running, creating the most brilliant scene.
-There are adult races and kid races and this event is very family friendly.
-The event is hosted to raise money for a charity of choosing each year.
+This is a short run known worldwide where the runners get splashed with a colorful powder as they are running, creating the most brilliant scene.
+There are adult races and kid races and this event is very family-friendly.
+The event is hosted to raise money for a charity of choice each year.
 The theme of the charities always has to do with children and welfare.